Roger92/metric-ruler-labels/README.md

 You can now add your custom measurement conversions if you want :) Have fun!
 See: [Customizable Conversions](#customizable-conversions)

 ## V10 - Compatability
-The latest version is compatible with V10 - Testing 2  - Checked on Build 269.
+The latest version is compatible with V10 - Checked on Testing 2.
 Please note that Release 1.1.0 and above are not compatible with foundry versions below V9 :)

 ## Table of Contents